 - If you raise your grievance outside the 90 days you need the employer's consent (rarely granted) to raise your grievance out of time.
 Or you need to spend additional legal fees to persuade the Employment Relations Authority to allow you to raise your grievance out of time.

 - If your employment agreement does not contain a clause advising you that you must raise a grievance within 90 days, the Authority is more likely to allow you to raise your grievance out of time.

-If you need advice on raising a personal grievance, or dealing with a personal grievance raised against you, please call Workplace Law on 09 631 5553.
+If you need advice on raising a personal grievance, or if you are an employer who has received a personal grievance, call Workplace Law on (027) 270 1057.